rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.template.markdown

 We still want this code to look similar but allow multiple events to generate the same actions.

-Here is what we come up with:
+Here is what we end up with:

 $:output:python:
 class GameScene(SpriteGroup):